 “So, what time do you have to be home?” he teased, but I liked it.
 He used to ask me that on our first few nights out in North Jersey, my senior year of High School.

 He didn’t wait for an answer, just started kissing me passionately, holding me firm against the wall.
 We made out to Led Zeppelin for I don’t remember how long, like teenagers, but I do remember when he broke the moment.
-He pulled back, looked me right in the eyes, his baby blues shooting hot lasers through me, and said;
+He pulled back, looked me right in the eyes, his baby blues shooting hot lasers through my skull, and said;

-“So, are you ready to start looking for a place together?
+“Are you ready to start looking for a place together?
 It’s going on a year now..I think it’s time.”

 Suddenly a cop car pulled up and a police officer got out, shining an industrial size flashlight on us.